Adjectival Content of the Norms

 A war against an ally is more likely to be secret than one against an enemy, since the nation waging it would likely want both nations’ publics to be unaware of it as well as, probably, that the ally’s government be unaware of it; but it need not be secret.

-Perhaps, when the first two proto-nations formed by separation, there was hostility within the initial group, because the intended departure of one group meant less chance of survival for the other members; or, perhaps, the separation was due to a natural cause, such as a volcanic eruption and spewing of hot lava making crossing too difficult, and the separation was taken as inevitable and was friendly.
+Perhaps, when the first two proto-nations formed by separation far back in prehistory, there was hostility within the initial group, because the intended departure of one group meant less chance of survival for the other members; or, perhaps, the separation was due to a natural cause, such as a volcanic eruption and spewing of hot lava making crossing too difficult, and the separation was taken as inevitable and was friendly.
 In either case, neutrality as distinct from alliance or belligerency would likely have been premature.

 Perhaps, in the beginning of the norms, all nations might have been allies or belligerents.
 Binary systems are pervasive today, at least in adjudication and politics, and may have been then.
 As one dispute replaced another, alliances might have shifted, leading to possible confusion.
 When one nation, especially within a short time, is both an ally of a given nation and its belligerent for different causes, a third status might have seemed less conflicted and thus more appealing.
 Sooner or later, an opportunity to fulfill a less-conflicted third role might have opened up.